NEET/JEE Coaching Scholarship

 Answer:

 Earlier mass extinctions were caused by natural disturbances.
-However, current mass extinction is happening because of fabricated interventions by human beings.
+However, the current mass extinction is happening because of fabricated interventions by human beings.
 Loss of habitat for a large number of organisms is because of human interventions.Question:2

 Answer: